keboola/Keboola-Design-System/README.md

   - **Success (green)**: Confirmation of completed actions
 - Keep messages clear and concise
 - Use persistent banners only for information that must remain visible
+- Always include the proper typography classes for title and text
+- Wrap close button icons in an icon-container

 For a complete showcase of all banner variants, see the [banner-examples.html](examples/banner-examples.html) example page.